UX & UI Design

 - Arrows to see previous/next days are in the center of the page, removed from the date

-- Coach status is displayed, but the user has to tap through it to turn the coach on or off
+- Coach status is displayed, but the user cannot turn coach on or off on the homepage

 Redesigned Home Screen